erin-m-keller/keller-employee-tracker/README.md

     cd keller-employee-tracker db
   ```

-  Start the MySQL server in the terminal (ensure you are in the root directory of the project)
+  Start the MySQL server in the terminal (ensure you are in the db directory of the project)

   ``` bash
     - mysql -u root -p